Yard & Garden Waste Drop-off

 RDNO Gro

-RDNO-Gro is available, free of charge, at a stockpile located at the Greater Vernon Diversion and Disposal Facility.
+RDNO-Gro is available, free of charge, at a stockpile at the Greater Vernon Landfill.

 Home Composting & Yard Care